davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-inferred-system.md

 dependencies between packages are explicit and every file has a unique package, the dependencies between the files can be inferred.

-This style of programming was introduced a few years ago by *fastpath* and *quick-build*.
+This style of programming was introduced a few years ago by *faslpath* and *quick-build*.
 But recently, the *de facto* standard Common Lisp build system [ASDF3](http://common-lisp.net/project/asdf/) added support for it with the *asdf-package-system* extension.
 As a